geneenaljalees/express-and-testing-workshop/README.md

   - For example, you might test the status code (as above), the content type, and the contents of the body.
   - Make sure you write tests for each route, and test each response thoroughly.
-*  Although `supertest` is new to you there is a whole wide world of frameworks and libraries in javascript (#JSFatigue) and learning to use the docs is probably half of what it means to be a good js developer.
+*  Although `supertest` is new to you there is a whole wide world of frameworks and libraries in javascript (#JS_Fatigue) and learning to use the docs is probably half of what it means to be a good js developer.
-* You will note that I have snuck promises into this workshop as they are an extremely common and important tool for handling asynchronicity and are well on their way to replacing callbacks.
-* you won't be expected to use these but I have used then to make the queries so take a look, please ask if any of it is unclear.